Set Anger

 /sa reloadconfig

-The reload command reports the exact TOML file it loaded.
+The reload command reports Reloaded Set Anger configuration. on success.
 Set Anger only uses the server's config/set_anger.toml; world serverconfig copies are ignored.

 What It Does